 The Native Tree Society, however, claims a 115.7-foot tulip tree on the ‘Nathaniel Green’ site in Kingston.
 They could be referring to the University of Rhode Island Campus.

-Tulip trees have large flowers that sort of resemble tulips.
-Sometimes it's called a tulip poplar or yellow poplar, but it's actually related to the magnolia.
-Indians hollowed out its wood to make canoes from its light wood, and sometimes it's called a canoewood tree.
+The tulip tree has large flowers that sort of resemble tulips.
+Sometimes it’s called a tulip poplar or yellow poplar, but it’s actually related to the magnolia.
+Indians hollowed out its wood to make canoes from its light wood, and sometimes people refer to it as a canoewood tree.

 Vermont’s White Pine